Jadenhenderdon/Warzone-Project-Application/README.md

 ## Warzone-Project 2023
 This is a direct copy of https://github.com/ethanedits/Warzone-Project, but compiled into an application and certain outdated scripts removed.
 Added some basic protection to bypass anticheat.
 Includes ESP, Aimbot, Bone ESP, and Menu.
 ## Installation
-* Download the app from the Download folder.
+* Download and unzip file
+* Run which app your os is
-* Run the application make sure there is no errors
+* Make sure there is no errors
 * If anything missing or error take what is missing from the link above
 * Enjoy
 ## Updates